Saltillo Coahuila, Mexico Travel Guide

 Extremely limited.
 Self-catering advised.

-Not as common for visitors than in major destinations.
-Private arrangements may be feasible with local cooks or cultural centers.
+Less common for tourists than in major destinations.
+Private arrangements may be possible with local cooks or heritage centers.

 Dining at a traditional "cabrito" restaurant where the goat roasts prominently over an open fire.
 Experiencing a "discada" cooked outdoors.